kitstack/async-job/README.md

 	// Listen to the progress status
 	asj.OnProgress(func(progress asyncjob.Progress) {
             log.Printf("Progress: %s\n", progress.String())
 	})

 	// Run all jobs
 	err := asj.Run(func(job asyncjob.Job) error {
             // receive the job in job data function
             // if err return or panic, the job will be marked as failed and all progress will be canceled return nil
 	}, []string{"Hello", "World"})

 	// if a job returns an error, it stops the process if err != nil {
             log.Fatal(err)
 	}
 }
 ```

 ## 🤝 Contributions
-Contributors to the application are encouraged to help improve the code.
+Contributors to the package are encouraged to help improve the code.